-- Visual acuity test: This test measures how well you can see at varying distances.
+- Visual acuity tests: These measure how well you can see at varying distances.
 Your doctor will ask you to read out loud a set of letters on an eye chart.
 This test is done using one eye to look at the letters while the other eye is covered.
 There are various sizes of the letters to determine whether your vision is impaired.

-- Pupil dilation: The doctor uses drops to dilate your eyes causing the pupil to increase in size allowing the doctor a clear view into the lens of the eye.
+- Pupil dilation: The doctor uses special drops to dilate your eyes causing the pupil to increase in size, giving the doctor a clear view into the lens of the eye.
 With this examination, the doctor can also get a good look at the retina (fundoscopic exam) to look for other problems that may be affecting your vision.

-Most cataract procedures today involve the use of a ultrasound device to break up the cloudy lens into small pieces, which are then removed by suction from the eye.
-This is known as Phacoemulsification, or Phaco.
-During Phaco, a topical anesthetic is applied to the eyes before treatment to minimize any discomfort or pain associated with the procedure.
+Most cataract procedures today involve the use of an ultrasound device to break up the cloudy lens into small pieces, which are then removed by suction from the eye.
+This is known as phacoemulsification, or phaco.
+During phaco, a topical or local anesthetic is applied to the eye before treatment to minimize any discomfort or pain associated with the procedure.
 Once the cataract has been removed, an IOL is placed into the remaining lens capsule to restore vision.
 Depending on the type of IOL used, a larger incision may be required, which typically requires closing the incision with sutures.
 If using a smaller, foldable IOL, sutures are usually not needed.
 This is performed as an outpatient procedure that usually requires less than 30 minutes to perform.
 Typically the patient spends only a few hours at the surgical center.

 Laser Cataract Surgery

-Laser cataract surgery, also referred to as a ‘bladeless’ technique, is a new form of surgery that uses femtosecond laser technology to treat cataracts.
-Harnessing the technology responsible for the advanced accuracy and safety of LASIK surgery, laser cataract surgery improves the precision of treatment, resulting in better vision outcomes than traditional surgical methods for certain patients, particularly those with corneal astigmatism.
+Laser cataract surgery, also referred to as the “bladeless” technique, is a new form of surgery that uses femtosecond laser technology to treat cataracts.
+Harnessing the technology responsible for the advanced accuracy and safety of LASIK surgery, laser cataract surgery improves the precision of treatment.
+Laser cataract surgery can result in better outcomes than traditional surgical methods for certain patients, particularly those with corneal astigmatism.